Aidan63/smnclauncher/README.md

 - Download and apply patches from google drive links.
 - Store and launch the game with your credentials for auto login.
 - Supports steam and non-steam installs.
+- Scrape and display the patch notes from the reboot-smnc website.

 Account Management         |  Install Management       | Applying Patches :-------------------------:|:-------------------------:|:-------------------------: